R3DCyclops/Bimbo_CRY/README.md

       Anyone who receives this cipher will only be able to decrypt it using the exact same version of the program as yours.

-        Version compatibility for ciphers: 1.0 is compatible with 1.1
+        Version compatibility for ciphers:
+        1.0 is compatible with 1.1
         1.2 is currently only compatible with 1.2
+        1.3 is currently only compatible with 1.3

                                💖It seems like little Bimbo is hiding something from us🩸

                                                    ----🔴----

                                                    Happy usage.

       Also, a special thank you if you decide to test it out.